ECE3SAT/ece3sat.github.io/content/Blog/2018-01-24-how-to-slow-down-rotation-the-bdot-algorithm.md

     "draft": true
 }

-The primary purpose of the ADCS (as its name would suggest) is to control the attitude of the satellite.
+The primary purpose of the Attitude Determination and Control System (or ADCS) is to control the attitude of the satellite (as its name would suggest).
 In the case of ECE³SAT, this will be done by interacting with the Earth's magnetic field.

 How so ?
 By using _magnetorquers_, which are just some kind of coils used to produce a torque, thus so adjusting the satellite's rotation.

-Most certainly, the nanosatellite will undergo some rotation at various stages of its flight: upon separation with the PPOD launcher or when deploying the antennas or the Electrodynamic Tether, in all these situations (and even more) a perturbation torque will be applied to the Cubesat, making it a freely spinning unusable orbiting junk.
+Most certainly, the nanosatellite will undergo some rotation at various stages of its flight: upon separation with the [PPOD launcher](https://directory.eoportal.org/web/eoportal/satellite-missions/c-missions/cubesat-concept) (or any other launcher) or when deploying the antennas or the Electrodynamic Tether.
+In all these situations (and even more) a perturbation torque will be applied to the Cubesat, making it a freely spinning unusable orbiting junk.
 And for sure, we don't like space junk...
 Thus, the very first step of any attempt to control the attitude in a stable way should be to reach a rather small rotation velocity (and to keep it throughout time).
 Only then can we try to point to a more specific direction.